rachel-duret/snowTricks/README.md

 objective is the creation of a collaborative site to make this sport known to the general public and help in learning tricks of snowbord.

-### This project needs:
+### This project needs

 Here is the list of fonctions that should be accessible from your website:

-- Fonction to show all list of tricks;
+- Fonction to show all list of tricks
-- Fonction to displaying a trick with all information images media and comments;
+- Fonction to displaying a trick with all information images media and comments
-- Function to adding a trick include adding image, video;
+- Function to adding a trick include adding image, video
-- Function to editing a trick include adding image, video;
+- Function to editing a trick include adding image, video
-- Function to deleting a trick include delete image, video;
+- Function to deleting a trick include delete image, video
-- Function to editing a sigle image or video;
+- Function to editing a sigle image or video
-- Function to deleting a sigle image or video;
+- Function to deleting a sigle image or video
-- User login/registration functions .
+- User login/registration functions

 ## Built With